 University of Western Australia (UWA)

-Dr Gabriel Vianna is a post-doctoral Research Fellow at the Sea Around Us – Indian Ocean research initiative at the University of Western Australia.
+Dr Gabriel Vianna is a post-doctoral Research Fellow at the Sea Around Us – IO research initiative at the University of Western Australia.
 As a marine scientist, Gabe specialises in fisheries science and focuses on applying his expertise to important marine conservation issues.
 Gabe has a strong professional interest in shark ecology, and worked for several years as a marine scientist for conservation organizations in Brazil, using his technical expertise to translate scientific knowledge into science-based fisheries management recommendations to improve management of small-scale and industrial fisheries.